yguitton/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

-In this tutorial, we will assemble a genome of a species of fungi in the family Mucoraceae, *Mucor mucedo*, from PacBio sequencing data.
-These data were obtained from NCBI ([SRR8534473](https://www.ncbi.nlm.nih.gov/sra/?term=SRR8534473), [SRR8534474](https://www.ncbi.nlm.nih.gov/sra/?term=SRR8534474) and [SRR8534475](https://www.ncbi.nlm.nih.gov/sra/?term=SRR8534475)).
-The quality of the assembly obtained will be analyzed, in particular by comparing it to a reference assembly, obtained with Falcon assembler, and available on the [JGI website](https://mycocosm.jgi.doe.gov/Mucmuc1/Mucmuc1.info.html).
+In this tutorial, we will assemble a genome of a species of fungi in the family Aspergillus, *Aspergillus niger*, from PacBio sequencing data.
+These data will be downloaded from ENA.
+The quality of the assembly obtained will be analyzed, in particular by comparing it to a reference assembly, available on ENA.

 > <agenda-title></agenda-title>